Best 5 Full Body Exercises for Busy Professionals in 2026

 - Sets: 3 sets

-- Form Cue: Keep your hips stable and avoid rocking as you tap your shoulders.
+- Form Cue: Keep your hips stable and avoid rocking as you tap your shoulder with the opposite hand.

 - Sets: 3 sets